EncodetheWeb/en-three-sixty/README.md

 ## TODO
 - Fix Pointers for touch functionality
+- Adding a loader-
-- In process of adding a loader as well as making a WordPress Plugin.
+- Making a WordPress Plugin

 ## Credits